-Fasteners:
+Fasteners

-Many connections in mass timber construction are connected using dowel-type fasteners, including bolts, screws, nails and pins.
-Detailed guidance on these fasteners is found in the American Wood Council's (AWC's) National Design Specification® (NDS®) for Wood

-Construction, Chapter 12.
+Many connections in mass timber construction are connected using dowel-type fasteners, including bolts, screws, nails, and pins.
+Detailed guidance on these fasteners is found in the American Wood Council's (AWC's) National Design Specification® (NDS®) for Wood Construction, Chapter 12.
 The required fastener for a given connection will depend on the connection geometry and loading conditions, as well as contractor, architect and fabricator input.
 For many connections shown in the index, especially those distributed over long joints, connection capacity can be increased or decreased simply by adjusting the size and spacing of fasteners.

 Screws are the most common fastener used in mass timber connections.
 However, where nails work instead of screws, they are easier and less expensive to install.
 It is also worth considering specifying nail gun-compatible nails instead of common nails and collated screws instead of individual screws for ease of installation.
 Where screws are used in a connection, they can be either lag or proprietary screws, and many fabricators have preferred screw manufacturers.
-Screw suppliers include Simpson Strong-Tie, Rothoblaas, MiTek, MTC Solutions, GRK Fasteners and others.
 Requirements for lag screw installation are covered in the NDS.
 Proprietary screws are as specified by the manufacturer and are typically self-tapping.
 For mass timber projects, screw sizes are generally 1/4-in. in diameter and greater and are available in a wide range of lengths.
 Installers tend to prefer smaller-diameter screws where possible because they are easier to install.
 Smaller screws may also be advantageous for the designer because larger screw diameters have greater edge distance and spacing requirements.
 In many cases, it is possible to use smaller edge distances and spacing when screw holes are pre-drilled, but this can add expense to the project.
 It is important to ensure that fasteners are not loaded in withdrawal from the end grain of members, as specified in the NDS.
 This can be challenging on the edges of CLT panels, where every other ply presents end grain and there are tight constraints due to edge distance requirements.

 There are two primary screw types to choose from: partially-threaded and fully-threaded.
 Partially-threaded screws are more common in mass timber construction and have a smooth shaft between the screw head and the threads, whereas fully-threaded screws have threads along their entire length.
-Partially-threaded screws are used for fastening two members together, and work to pull the two members together.
+Partially-threaded screws are used for fastening two members together, and work to pull the members together.
 Ideally, the threads will be fully embedded in the main member.
 Fully-threaded screws are used where thread withdrawal capacity is required either on both sides of a connection joint or a possible failure plane within a single member.
 Fully-threaded screws do not pull two members together as partially-threaded screws do, and improper installation can create a gap.
 Fully-threaded screws can also restrain members differently than partially-threaded screws when the member shrinks.
-Additional information on fully versus partially-threaded screws can be found in MTC Solutions' Structural Screw Design Guide.